Halifax Shopping Centre: Stores and services

+Layout and architecture

+The shopping centre consists of two main elements: an enclosed mall on the north side of Mumford Road, and a property on the south side of Mumford Road with a combination of plaza-style retailers, large-format stores, a bus terminal, and a professional centre.

+The enclosed shopping centre has 641585 sqft of leasable area and attracts over 110,000 people each week.
+The mall surrounds an office building called "Halifax Place" and is flanked by three parking garages.

+The portion of the property on the south side of Mumford Road is called the Halifax Shopping Centre Annex and has an additional 419776 sqft of leasable area, including a 53846 sqft office tower, Chebucto Place.
+Mumford Professional Centre is immediately adjacent to the annex property and represents an additional 237084 sqft of leaseable space.

 Transportation

 Halifax Shopping Centre is located in the west end of the Halifax Peninsula.
 It is accessible by car from Bayers Road and Mumford Road.
 The Halifax Shopping Centre Annex property stretches from Mumford Road to Chebucto Road and the nearby Armdale traffic circle.

 The shopping centre also includes a Halifax Transit terminal, referred to as Mumford Terminal, which is located in the Annex development, immediately across Mumford Road from the enclosed primary shopping centre building.
 The Halifax Shopping Centre Annex parking lot is also a designated Park and Ride location.

 Mumford Terminal is accessible via the following Halifax Transit routes: